asim/aslam/README.md

 # Aslam

-A personal assistant for the Aslam family.
-Hosted at [aslam.org](https://aslam.org).
+A personal assistant for the family.

 ## What is this?